← All postsEngineering

 Building a global settlement layer on Base

-Two years ago our mint path took eleven seconds.
-Six of those were a broker confirmation we couldn't move.
+Two years ago we had the mint path open in front of us on a Tuesday afternoon and watched it take eleven seconds end-to-end.
+Six of those seconds were a broker confirmation we couldn't move.
 The other five were us.
-We rebuilt the on-chain leg on Base last quarter and got the user-visible part down under 1.8 seconds.
-Across every market we support.
+We closed the laptop and decided we needed to rebuild the on-chain leg before any partner saw it.
+Last quarter we shipped the rebuild on Base.
+The user-visible part now lands under 1.8 seconds across every market we support.
 Here's the architecture, and the trade-offs that made it work.

-Why Base.
-Three things mattered.
+Three things mattered to me when I picked the chain.
 Block time, cost, and Coinbase's distribution.
-Base's 2-second block time is fast enough that the on-chain confirmation isn't the bottleneck.
+Base's 2-second block time is fast enough that the on-chain confirmation isn't the bottleneck anymore.
 The broker fill is.
 Gas is cheap enough that we can sponsor it on the consumer side without burning unit economics.
-And every Coinbase customer is one click from a Base wallet, so integrator UX is shorter.
+And every Coinbase customer is one click from a Base wallet, which makes partner UX shorter than it would be on any L1.

 2. We instruct the broker (IBKR primary, Alpaca secondary) to acquire the underlying.

-4. Smart contract on Base mints the token to the integrator's specified wallet.
+4. Smart contract on Base mints the token to the partner's specified wallet.

 5. We emit a signed attestation linking the on-chain token to the off-chain custody record.

-Steps 2 and 3 take six seconds end to end.
-We don't make the user wait.
+Steps 2 and 3 take about six seconds end to end.
+We don't make the user wait for them.
 The contract mints the moment the broker fill confirms.
-The SPV legal title transfer happens in the background and reconciles every block.
+The Flo Capital SPC legal-title transfer happens in the background and reconciles inside the same daily reporting cycle.

-Reconciliation.
-Proof-of-reserves snapshot every block.
-The hash of all broker-side positions is committed on-chain.
-An independent attestor diffs it against the contract's total supply.
-If the diff drifts past two basis points, new mints halt automatically until the SPV operator reconciles.
-We've tripped this twice.
+Proof of reserves runs daily.
+At 00:00 UTC we rebuild the full Merkle tree of broker-side positions and post the root on-chain.
+In parallel, Accountable runs an independent diff against the contract's total supply and serves the result via a public API.
+If the diff drifts past two basis points, new mints halt automatically until the Flo Capital SPC operator reconciles.
+We've tripped this twice in staging.
 Both were broker-side reporting lag, not actual divergence.
+I'd rather false-positive on this than false-negative on it, and the math says the same thing.

-What we'd do differently.
-We over-engineered the cross-chain bridging on day one.
-LayerZero wired to Arbitrum and Ethereum before we had a single integrator who needed it.
-If we did this again, Base-only for the first ninety days, then add chains based on actual integrator demand.
+I over-engineered the cross-chain bridging on day one.
+Chainlink CCIP wired to Arbitrum and Ethereum before we had a single partner who needed either.
+If I did this again, Base-only for the first ninety days, then add chains based on actual partner demand.
 Build for the user you have, not the user you think you'll have.

 More posts →